-COUN 790 • Internship II 3.5 Credits.
-Advanced supervised counseling internship provides students the continued opportunity provides students the continued opportunity to gain professional and clinical experience providing mental health services to the community.
+COUN 790 • Internship II 3.5 Credits

+Advanced supervised counseling internship provides students the continued opportunity to gain professional and clinical experience providing mental health services to the community.
 300 hours of experience at an internship site including a minimum of 120 direct client contact hours.
 Individual and group weekly supervision is required.
 Completion of course signified the completion of program clinical training requirements.